 Investors can lose millions on cleanup costs from waste left on site

 Don’t even consider buying a park without having a Phase 1 environmental study done.
-If there are any underground storage tanks, aboveground storage tanks, chemical drums, buried waste, lagoons, stained soil, gas pumps, auto repair shops, electrical transformers, asbestos in any building, etc., you may be liable to the U.S. government for millions of dollars in cleanup costs.
+If there are any underground storage tanks, aboveground storage tanks, chemical drums, buried waste, lagoons, stained soil, gas pumps, auto repair shops, electrical transformers, etc., you may be liable to the U.S. government for millions of dollars in cleanup costs.
+If the purchase includes mobile home units that you intend to rent out, you will also want to make sure that they do not have asbestos.
+Law firms like Baron & Budd

 2. Proper licensing and zoning: Find out if the mobile home park is required to be licensed; if so, make sure it has the required license, which may be issued by local, county or state authorities, or even the state's board of health.
 You should also make sure that the park is operating in compliance with the license.
 If a park has 50 units but is licensed for only 25, you may have some problems.
 Some cities have laws that state that if a certain percentage of the homes in a park that has “grandfathered" zoning are destroyed, those lots will not be allowed to be rented again.
 Lots can be destroyed by fires, tornadoes, hurricanes, etc. Check the local codes.